-Seek help immediately if you feel very cold, woozy, nauseous, disorientated, dizzy or faint
+Seek help immediately if they feel very cold, woozy, nauseous, disorientated, dizzy or faint.

 Warm up gradually after getting out of the water.
 Use lots of layers, and wear clothes without complicated fastenings.
 Don't have a shower straight away.
 Wrap up after the swim and avoid standing around.

 Consult your GP before getting into cold water if you suffer from heart disease, asthma, lung conditions or any other medical conditions that might be affected by exposure to cold water, or if you are pregnant.

 Please don't try this alone; make sure someone is with you who will be able to help you if you get into trouble.